How Maui’s wildfires became so apocalyptic

-This week, several wildfires have engulfed parts of the Hawaiian island of Maui in flames, killing several people, burning multiple homes and businesses, and forcing more than a dozen people to flee into the ocean for safety.
+Earlier this week several wildfires engulfed parts of the Hawaiian island of Maui, killing at least three dozen people, burning multiple homes and businesses, and forcing more than a dozen people to flee into the ocean for safety.

 “We have suffered a terrible disaster,” Hawaii Gov. Josh Green said Wednesday.
 “Much of Lāhainā on Maui has been destroyed and hundreds of local families have been displaced.”